datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 - Gudo Nishijima, Master Dogen's Shinji Shobogenzo, Book II case 2, 2003
 - Robert Aitken, The Gateless Barrier, 1990
 - Koun Yamada Roshi, The Gateless Gate, 1979
+- Kazuaki Tanahashi, John Daido Loori, 2005

+## Pre-read : Hyakujo old and new

+### Who is Hyakujo?

+[Baizhang Huaihai](https://en.wikipedia.org/wiki/Baizhang_Huaihai) (720-814), known as Hyakujo in Japanese, was a significant figure in Zen Buddhism during the Tang Dynasty in China.
+He was a dharma heir of [Mazu Daoyi](https://en.wikipedia.org/wiki/Mazu_Daoyi) (Matsu in japanese), another prominent Zen master.

+Hyakujo is known for his establishment of the Zen monastic system.
+He is the author of the phrase _'No work, no eating'_, signifying his belief in the spiritual value of hard work.
+He made the entire work of the monastery and its grounds part of the monk's training, thus shaping the practice of Zen Buddhism.
+His students included notable figures such as [Huangbo](https://en.wikipedia.org/wiki/Huangbo_Xiyun) and [Linji](https://en.wikipedia.org/wiki/Linji_Yixuan) (both important Zen masters).

+In this koan, we see him as the main protagonist, the leader of the community and teacher of the Dharma.

+### Who is the "old man"?

+The old man here is a more enigmatic figure.

+According to the koan, the old man was an abbot "_in the time of Kasyapa Buddha_", which means not just a long time ago, but a different era of Buddhism entirely (see [Kasyapa Buddha](https://en.wikipedia.org/wiki/Kassapa_Buddha)).

+According to Buddhist cosmology, the universe was still the same universe we live in right now, it had not gone through contraction and recycling between the time of Kasyapa and now.
+But the Dharma itself - the teachings of the Buddhas - had gone extinct and revived by [Gautama](https://en.wikipedia.org/wiki/The_Buddha) in the meantime, like it is said it will go extinct between Gautama's turning of the wheel and [Maitreya](https://en.wikipedia.org/wiki/Maitreya)'s.

+In short, the old man comes from the same place in the world, but lived in an entirely different context, with a different Buddha.
+The Dharma he was taught and taught himself was similar in nature (there's only one Dharma) but different in form and stories.

+So, since Hyakujo's name (Paichang) is inherited from the place he lives in, the old man is also referred to as "old Paichang".
+One interesting thought is to consider those two characters as one and the same through time, but we'll consider that later.

 # Commentary